refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ## Motivation behind the changes

-Our motivation for modifying the `authProvider` prop in **refine** v4 is to enhance its flexibility and customization options to handle a wider range of use cases without over complicating the process.
+Our motivation for modifying the `authProvider` prop in **refine v4** was to improve its flexibility and customization options, allowing it to handle a wider range of use cases without becoming overly complicated.

-We wanted to create a common interface for the `authProvider` methods to improve its transparency for developers for better understanding and debugging.
+We aimed to create a more standardized interface for the `authProvider` methods that would improve transparency and enable easier debugging for developers.

-Previously, developers were expected to resolve the `authProvider` methods on success and reject them on failure.
-However, this approach had limitations, as rejected promises are generally associated with errors or unusual scenarios.
-Since some errors, such as incorrect login credentials, aren't necessarily failures and must be communicated to the user, rejected promises often led to confusion for developers and hindered the debugging process.
+Previously, developers were required to resolve the `authProvider` methods on success and reject them on failure.
+However, this approach had limitations, as rejected promises are typically associated with errors or unusual scenarios.
+Some errors, such as incorrect login credentials, aren’t actually considered failures and need to be communicated to the user.
+This behavior often confused developers and hindered the debugging process.

 Now, the `authProvider` methods always return a resolved promise that includes an object with a success key.
 This key indicates whether the operation was successful or not, and in case of failure, an optional error key containing an `Error` object can be used to notify users.

 Furthermore, the auth hooks no longer have default redirection paths, which had previously been a source of confusion for some developers.
-Instead, by adding a `redirectTo` property to the `authProvider` methods' return object, developers can have more control over the redirection after a successful operation.
+Instead, developers can now have more control over the redirection after a successful operation by adding a `redirectTo` property to the `authProvider` methods' return object

 ## Naming changes

--   `AuthPovider` interface changed to `AuthBindings`.
+-   The `AuthPovider` interface was changed to `AuthBindings`.

     ```diff
     - import { AuthProvider } from "@refinedev/core";